 U.S Drought Monitor: There Is Currently No Drought In TexasAccording to officials with the U.S Drought Monitor, there is officially no drought in Texas.

 North Texas Makes History, With The Wettest Year To DateThe rainstorms on July 8 were history making.
 It’s officially been the wettest year in North Texas to date – but experts say we probably won’t keep the record.

 El Nino Still A No-Show In Texas, But In ForecastThe rain-producing weather pattern was expected to arrive in Texas by now, but the outlook for moisture across much of the state through the end of October and into November doesn't look promising.

 El Nino Forecast To Help Texas Out Of DroughtEl Nino will raise chances for abundant rain through February, raising lake levels statewide and improving soil moisture.

 Will El Niño Bring Rain To North Texas?The words "El Niño" bring hope of wetter times to rain-deprived north Texas.
 It hasn't happened since 2010, but should we expect a wetter winter?

-North Texas is already nine inches behind in rainfall for 2014.
+Is A Drought-Busting El Nino Brewing Out West?North Texas is already nine inches behind in rainfall for 2014.
 That has home owners bracing for dying lawns, boaters left high and dry at lakes and meteorologists looking at the water in the middle of the Pacific Ocean.